Cherry Falls: Reception

-Rotten Tomatoes, a review aggregator, reports that 61% of 18 surveyed critics gave it a positive review.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 63% based on 19 critics' reviews, with an average score of 6.00/10.
 Doug Brod of Entertainment Weekly rated it A− and wrote that "it might just be the wittiest, most subversive teen thriller since Heathers".
 AllMovie gave it a favorable review: "Of all the teen slasher flicks that premiered after the wildly successful Scream series (Urban Legend, etc.), Cherry Falls will possibly go down as one of the most creative, but sadly unseen ones in the bunch".

 Derek Elley of Variety called it "a semi-successful spin on familiar material that could build minor cult status".
 Nathan Rabin of The A.V.
 Club wrote: "Smart at times but not nearly smart enough, and peppered with good ideas it doesn't really know how to exploit, Cherry Falls is just good enough to make you wish it were far, far better".
 Chris Parcellin of Film Threat rated it 3/5 stars and wrote that "it aspires to be another Heathers or Rivers Edge, but doesn't make it".
 Total Film rated it 3/5 stars and wrote: "If you're not already sick to death of the teen horror genre, you might want to give this a look".

 Matt Serafini of Dread Central ranked Cherry Falls number seven in a list of the top ten high school horror films from 1996 to the present.

 Accolades

-Wright won Best Director at Sitges Film Festival.
+Wright won Best Director at the Sitges Film Festival, and the movie itself was nominated for Best Picture.

-Legacy

-Cherry Falls inspired the 2020 slasher comedy film Freaky, directed by Christopher Landon.
+At the 2001 Fangoria Chainsaw Awards Brittany Murphy was nominated for the Best Actress award, and Cherry Falls won the Best Limited-Release/Direct-to-Video Film award.